AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 ========

-The DeepData class describing "deep" image data (multiple depth sample per pixel), which is explained in deail in Section :ref:`sec-imageinput-deepdata`, is replicated for Python.
+The DeepData class describing "deep" image data (multiple depth sample per pixel), which is explained in detail in Section :ref:`sec-imageinput-deepdata`, is replicated for Python.

 .. py:method:: DeepData ()